DeekshaPrabhakar/Flicks/README.md

 The following **optional** features are implemented:

 - [x] Add a tab bar for **Now Playing** and **Top Rated** movies.
-- [x] Implement segmented control to switch between list view and grid view.
-Using UI bar button item instead of segmented control
+- [x] Using one UI bar button item instead of segmented control to switch between list view and grid view.
-- [ ] Add a search bar.
+- [x] Add a search bar.
 - [ ] All images fade in.
 - [ ] For the large poster, load the low-res image first, switch to high-res when complete.
 - [x] Customize the highlight and selection effect of the cell.